redcode/Z80/README.md

 	The default is `NO`.

 * <span id="option_Z80_WITH_Q">**`-DZ80_WITH_Q=(YES|NO)`**</span>
-	Build the implementation of the [Q "register"](https://worldofspectrum.org/forums/discussion/41704).
+	Build the implementation of [Q](https://worldofspectrum.org/forums/discussion/41704).
 	The default is `NO`.

 * <span id="option_Z80_WITH_SPECIAL_RESET">**`-DZ80_WITH_SPECIAL_RESET=(YES|NO)`**</span>